aldavigdis/dockpress/readme.md

 like logging in and such to be consistent (and actually work) between nodes.

 **Please replace the values with new, randomised values found at https://api.wordpress.org/secret-key/1.1/salt/ for production use.**

-## Directing assets to a CDN

-To activate CDN support, simply comment out and edit the relevant environment variables in the `Dockerfile` and your static assets will be downloaded from a CDN/proxy server instead of your main web server.
-Your image then needs to be rebuilt and redeployed in order for the changes to take effect.

-Note that in some cases, hard-coded URLs to assets will not change automatically and require manual replacement or clever use of WP CLI's `find-replace` command.

-Dockpress offers two ways to scope which files are fetched from a general purpose CDN service, defined with the `CDN_SCOPE` environment variable:

-* `uploads`: This only affects URLs for what ends up in the `wp-content/uploads` directory
-* `content`: This affects URLs for everything in the `wp-content` directory, including assets from themes and plugins

-If you choose to use the `uploads` scope, the base URL for the assets is defined using the `CDN_UPLOADS_URL` environment variable.
-The base URL for the `content` scope is defined using the `CDN_CONTENT_URL` variable.

 ## Cloud Deployment